 - Bisphosphonates: This type of medication slows cell activity that is responsible for bone loss.
 Bisphosphonates are intended to maintain or even increase bone density.

 - Parathyroid hormone: These kinds of hormone supplements are ideal for postmenopausal women who are at high risk for fractures.

 - Estrogen agonists/antagonists: Typically used to treat postmenopausal women, these medications are not estrogen, but they have estrogen-like effects on the body.
 These effects can be very beneficial to replenish the body’s hormone levels that often drop off during the stages of menopause.

 - Calcitonin: Meant for women who are at least five years into menopause, calcitonin helps to regulate calcium and bone metabolism.

-Schedule an Appointment for osteoporosis screening and treamtent Today!
+Schedule an Appointment for osteoporosis screening and Treatment Today!

 Osteoporosis is a condition that should not be taken lightly.
 A broken bone can result in hospitalization, surgery, and any long-term effects.
-If you have concerns regarding your bone density and would like to schedule an appointment with The Arthritis Group, please call our arthritis treatment centers at (215) 725-7400 today.
+If you have concerns regarding your bone density and would like to schedule an appointment with the rheumatologists at The Arthritis Group, please call our arthritis treatment centers in Philadelphia, Langhorne, or Bala Cynwyd at (215) 725-7400 today.